-Ultra-tech materials and state-of-the-art construction techniques make the Rev'it Infinity the suit of the future, here today.
+Ultra-tech materials and state-of-the-art construction techniques make the REV'IT!
+Infinity the suit of the future, here today.

-Suppose you were asked to take a clean sheet of paper -- or more likely to fire up your CAD software -- and design the "ultimate" motorcycle garment with no constraints.
+Suppose you were asked to take a clean sheet of paper -- or more likely to fire up your CAD software -- and design the "ultimate" motorcycle garment with no constraints?

 Clothing of the future would surely be light weight, thin and comfortable, yet have sci-fi protective qualities that would appear magical to beings of less-evolved civilizations.

-From the day that cavemen and cavewomen decided modesty was in, clothing has gone from thick, heavy and scratchy to light, thin and comfy in a curve steeper than Moore's law.
+From the day that cave-people decided modesty was in, clothing has gone from thick, heavy and scratchy to light, thin and comfy in a curve steeper than Moore's law.

 Kirk, Spock, Picard and the rest always wore form-fitting, comfortably stretchy clothing that looked like pajamas, but had all the protection needed for fighting a wild Vulcan sehlat or a Denebian slime devil.